rrichard-gcps/SDP_GIS_Training/README.md

-# GIS With R: Strategic Data Project Joint Winter Workshop 2019
+# GIS With R:<br>Strategic Data Project Joint Winter Workshop 2019
 This repository contains web guides, R code, and sample data to help education data analysts answer questions about geographic location and spatial processes in education.
 This material can also be accessed on the